Have you ever doubted yourself and felt you are not good enough?

 We all try to do our best but if our best is not always good enough we may get judged.

 People are very competitive and want to be like the Jones’s.
 So if you look like you do not fit in people tend to judge.
 It s the judging that can make you question your abilities.
-Just because your neighbor has a nice house lovely garden and top of the range car, they could be indeed very deep in debt and faking it and have no money in the bank, yet you who on the other hand may have less materialistic things to show but may have gold bullion or hundreds of thousands stock market shares.
+Just because your neighbor has a nice house lovely garden and a top-of-the-range car, they could be indeed very deep in debt and faking it and have no money in the bank, yet you who on the other hand may have less materialistic things to show but may have gold bullion or hundreds of thousands stock market shares.

 People’s ability to analyze a person on their looks or what they own could be so further from the truth and people should not judge a book by its cover.
 Just because your neighbor goes to work all dressed up in their flashy suit whilst you go to work in a jeans and t-shirt does not make you a lesser of a person.
 It’s the achievements you have succeeded in that will tell you apart.